 For my first full-sized series in Ozark pigment oils, I chose to paint the beautiful Kings river in all four seasons, as seen from the bridge on our dirt road.

 As I get the paintings finished, I’ll add them to this post to show how it went.
 In the meantime, follow the progress pages linked below to see them as I paint them.
 These are the four tentative photo reference choices for my series of Kings River paintings planned for 2023.
 Keep in mind that my art never looks the same as my references.
 The colors will be earthier, and the style will be tonalist.
+And sometimes I put in things that aren’t really there.

 Four Seasons of Kings River paintings